ARM-software/AVH-TFLmicrospeech/README.md

 The program analyzes an audio input with a voice recognition model that can detect 2 keywords - **yes** and **no**.
 The recognized keywords are then printed into a serial interface.
 The voice recognition model is implemented using [TensorFlow Lite for Microcontrollers](https://www.tensorflow.org/lite/microcontrollers).

-The example project can be executed on Arm Fixed Virtual Platform (FVP) as well as on hardware targets.
+The example project can be executed on Arm Virtual Hardware (AVH) as well as on physical hardware targets.

 ## Structure